cbrown5/AI-assistants-for-scientific-coding/readme.md

 Overview of VSCode and copilot with class (just introduction to its different features )

-Chatbots in ellmer
+Chatbots in ellmer (Chapter 4 Prompting fundamentals)

-Prompting basics using ellmer, vscode or just web browser (chapter 8)
+Prompting basics - using ellmer, vscode or just web browser (chapter 8)
 - Get them to try specific vs vague prompt and score the answers.
 - Do example of 'Break your problem down into smaller parts' with class.
 Get them to use two different models, two different prompt strategies.

-PU TO HERE

-Then look at stats workflows (chapter 8)
+Then look at stats workflows (chapter 9)
 - asking problem solving.
 Include diy stats bot again.
 Compare multi-turn etc...
 - Implementation advice
 - Actual coding

-Spec sheets

-Now come back to complete chapter 4 and look at temperature etc....

-Chapter 5 on advanced applications if time.
+Then options:

-Agents
+Agents (chapters 7 and 10)

-Ethics
+More with ellmer (chapter 5)

+Costs

 Security

+Ethics and copyright

+Discussion about what it means for science